-is a reporting fellow for The Texas Tribune and a Plan II and history senior at the University of Texas at Austin.
-Jordan previously interned at KUT News and the Supreme Court of the United States.
+was a reporting fellow for The Texas Tribune in 2015-16.
+A Plan II and history major at the University of Texas at Austin, Jordan previously interned at KUT News and the Supreme Court of the United States.
 She spent five semesters in the dimly lit basement offices of The Daily Texan, including one semester serving as managing editor.

 Thursday night's brutal attack on Dallas officers followed an otherwise peaceful demonstration against police brutality, in a city where authorities have gone to great lengths to improve relations with the black community.
 Full Story

 One candidate shares a name with a much more famous Republican.
 Another is accused of being a Democrat in disguise.
 A third has repeatedly pledged to take a criminal law certification test, which he’s already failed at least once.
 Full Story

 It's likely that no candidate will clear 50 percent in the special election for the unexpired seat in Texas House District 120, voters will be asked to come to the polls again this summer for — yes — an extra special election.
 Full Story

 For the first time since his own presidency, George H.W.
 Bush is planning to stay silent in the race for the Oval Office — and the younger former president Bush plans to stay silent as well.
 Full Story

 In a victory for a coalition of large industrial facilities, the Texas Supreme Court ruled Friday that the city of Houston illegally subverted state law by passing two ordinances designed to regulate air pollution.
 Full Story